Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 We are using the Quasar Application Framework with vue.js.
 - [Quasar CLI](https://quasar.dev/start/pick-quasar-flavour/) ✅ Is Installed
-- [Quasar Installation Video ](https://www.youtube.com/watch?v=BK66mQTSl7U) ✅ Watch video if not Inatalled
+- [Quasar Installation Video ](https://www.youtube.com/watch?v=BK66mQTSl7U) ✅ Watch video if not Installed

 So, before we begin to review the index.vue code make sure you have successfully installed the quasar Application Framework.

-**Please see the prerequisits for this lab**
+**Please see the prerequisite for this lab**

 **You will need to drop the quasar folder from the repository into your local quasar project folder**